zeiss-digital-innovation/jee-mongodb-showcase/spring-mongodb-backend/README.md

   with the database.
 - The default connection settings are host=localhost, port=27017, database=demo_campus.
   You can set different settings by supplying different values in application properties or via environment variables.
-See the `application-dev.yaml` and `application-prod.yaml` files
+See the `application-dev.yaml` and `application-prod.yaml` files.
 - As this is only a small demo application, there is currently no support for authentication with MongoDB.
 So it only works with a MongoDB instance without any authentication necessary (default after install).
-- see also the [MongoDB README](../MongoDB/README.md) for a docker-compose setup.
+- See also the [MongoDB README](../MongoDB/README.md) for a docker-compose setup.

 ## Configuration (important properties)